tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 compute an HPKE encryption context as follows:

 ~~~
-    pkR = HPKE.KEM.Deserialize(ECHConfig.public_key)
+    pkR = Deserialize(ECHConfig.public_key)
     enc, context = SetupBaseS(pkR, "tls13-ech")
     ech_nonce_value = context.Export("tls13-ech-nonce", 16)
     ech_hrr_key = context.Export("tls13-ech-hrr-key", 16)
 ~~~

-Note that the HPKE algorithm identifiers are those which match the client's chosen preference from `ECHConfig.cipher_suites`.
+Note that the HPKE functions Deserialize and SetupBaseS are those which match `ECHConfig.kem_id` and the client's chosen preference from `ECHConfig.cipher_suites`.

 The client then generates a ClientHelloInner value.
 In addition to the normal values, ClientHelloInner MUST also contain: